Zigmata/WayfarersWeather/README.md

 ## Can I Contribute?
 Right now, collaboration is limited to approved members of the WayfarersPub.
 But feel free to clone the repo and make your own modifications!
 You will need to know a bit about the Reddit Application process, and JSON formatting, to utilize the code as-is for your own bot.

+## Known Issues:
+- Timer seems to drift a fraction of a second over time.
+- Updates are posted successfully, but log file still receives 401: Unauthorized replies from Reddit API.
+Possibly related to timer drift.